DarkMarmot/machine-book/manuscript/scratchpad_Dan/scratch.md

    });
    ```

-Every component has its own scope which is the script you are working in.
+- State / Actions
 Any method is automatically scoped to its component instance.
 Every component also has its own concept of state and action variables.
 The difference between referencing an action and a state: You can give them the same name, but to write to an action you have to put a '$' in front of of it.

 *State: